-Here’s an overview of the individual points discussed in this post on how to setup WordPress after installation:
+Here are the 10 steps we’ll go through in this post on how to setup WordPress after installation:

 - Discourage search engines from indexing the website